 Self-assessment is possible.
 This means that students become more self-critical as they participate directly in their own learning process.
-The format eliminates "hidden curriculum" and self-assessment questions ([26], [27] and [30] to [37]).

 Team, group and class assessment is integrated into every module of our programs (supported by active code spreadsheets, often with embedded 3D objects, video-clips and animations) that the students can interrogate to understand either the question(s) or the answers better.
 Furthermore, in our assessment programs graphs are shown illustrating individual vs. group/class benchmark assessment results.
 This is very useful, in particular for distance learning students, because they feel that they are equal members of the class.
-(Traditional, as well as e-mail, web-collaborative, telephone and personal-appointment-based tutorial support is available if required, [24] to [31]).
+(Traditional, as well as e-mail, web-collaborative, telephone and personal-appointment-based tutorial support is available if required, [21] to [23].)